 \subsubsection{Comparison with different loss functions}

 In Table \ref{tab:different backbones}, we compare our proposed loss function with different loss functions using different backbone networks.
-The pixel-wise L2 loss function measures the pixel difference of predicted density map and "ground-truth" density map.
-The Bayesian loss (BL) \cite{BL} uses a point-wise loss function between the ground-truth point annotations and the aggregated dot prediction which generated from the predicted density map.
-The NoiseCC model \cite{NoiseCC} the annotation noise using a random variable with Gaussian distribution and derive a probability density Gaussian approximation as a loss function.
-DM-Count \cite{DM-Count} uses balanced OT with L2 cost function, to match the shape of the two distributions.
+The pixel-wise L2 loss function measures the pixel difference between the predicted density map and the "ground-truth" density map.
+The Bayesian loss (BL) \cite{BL} uses a point-wise loss function between the ground-truth point annotations and the aggregated dot prediction generated from the predicted density map.
+The NoiseCC model \cite{NoiseCC} the annotation noise using a random variable with Gaussian distribution and derives a probability density Gaussian approximation as a loss function.
+DM-Count \cite{DM-Count} uses balanced OT with an L2 cost function, to match the shape of the two distributions.

-Our proposed loss function achieves best results among all loss functions.
-Our loss function performs better than L2 loss since we directly adopt point annotation for supervision, instead of designing hand-craft intermediate presentation as learning target.
-Compared to BL and DM-Count (both using point annotation for supervision), our loss function achieve better performances in all networks architectures.
-Our loss function is able to tolerate the annotation noise.
-While these two loss function ignore the noise problem existing in annotation labeling process.
+Our proposed loss function achieves the best results among all loss functions.
+Our loss function performs better than L2 loss since we directly adopt point annotation for supervision, instead of designing hand-craft intermediate presentation as a learning target.
+Compared to BL and DM-Count (both using point annotation for supervision), our loss function achieves better performances in all network architectures.
+Our loss function can tolerate the annotation noise.
+While these two loss functions ignore the noise problem existing in the annotation labeling process.
 Thus, our proposed loss function achieves the lowest MAE and MSE among all loss functions.